 Danielle R. Steilen-Matias, MMS, PA-C, Caring Medical Regenerative Medicine Clinics, Oak Park, Illinois

-When Spinal Cord Stimulators do not help
+When Spinal Cord Stimulators are not helping

 In our many years of helping people with spinal pain, we have seen many patients with Spinal Cord Stimulation systems (SCS) implanted in their spines.
 We have also seen many patients who had these systems explanted or removed and expressed a degree of regret for having them implanted in the first place.
-For some people, Spinal Cord Stimulation systems are a very successful treatment and provides these people with a way to manage their pain.
-These however, are not the people we usually see in our practice.
+For some people, Spinal Cord Stimulation systems are a successful treatment and provide these people with a way to manage their pain.
+These, however, are not the people we usually see in our practice.
 We see the people who have had their Spinal Cord Stimulation systems removed because they were not successful.

 Spinal cord stimulators are usually reserved as THE last-chance effort at controlling spinal pain.
 Specifically, Spinal Cord Stimulation systems are used for people who have pain after spinal surgery or spinal issues in which an additional surgery would be risky or come with a high expectation of surgical failure.
 The Spinal Cord Stimulation system involves implanting a small pulse generator into the stomach and running coated wires to the spine to deliver electrical impulses to the spinal cord.
 These electrical impulses block pain signals traveling to the brain.